 Prenatal care

-This overview outlines the essential and regular check-ups during pregnancy, which are crucial for both your health and the well-being of your baby.
-Legally recommended prenatal screening tests must be carried out at specific stages of pregnancy.
+The prenatal care schedule, broken down by weeks, outlines the essential and regular examinations during pregnancy that are crucial for both your health and that of your unborn child.
+Legally recommended screening tests must be carried out at the specified times.

-To confirm the pregnancy, you must consult a specialist in obstetrics and gynecology.
-Following this, the district health visitor (midwife) will take over your care, fill out, and provide you with the pregnancy care booklet.
-The health visitor performs the necessary examinations and provides information about the screening tests, social benefits, and maintaining a healthy lifestyle.
-They will also document the pregnancy and risk classification in the pregnancy care booklet.
+To confirm a pregnancy, you should consult an obstetrician-gynecologist.
+Afterward, the locally assigned health visitor will take over your care, complete, and provide you with the prenatal care booklet.
+The health visitor performs the necessary examinations and provides information about screening tests as well as available social benefits.
+The health visitor records the pregnancy and risk classification in the prenatal care booklet.

 First trimester